H3rz3n/proxmox-lxc-unprivileged-gpu-passthrough/README.md

 To properly load and enable the new UDEV rule now and on startup.

 ## Fix container permissions on every container startup
-The last step is to fix the gpu permission from inside our container.
-The most simple way is to create a media group called `media_group`, add to it every user who need to use the GPU and creater a simple script to launch on startup to apply those permissions on every container startup.
+The last step is to fix the gpu permission inside our container.
+The most simple way to do it is to create a media group called `media_group`, add to it every user who needs to use the GPU and then create a simple script that will apply the correct group permissions on every container startup.

 ### Create the media_group group and add the users to it
 To create the media_group group you need to use :
 ```
 groupadd media_group
 ```
-To add an user to the media_group you need to use :
+To add a user to the media_group you need to use :
 ```
 usermode -aG media_group user_username
 ```
-Two the most common cases are :
+The two most common cases are :
 ```
 usermode -aG media_group root
 usermode -aG media_group jellyfin
 ```

 ### Create the script to fix permission on startup
-Choose a directory of your choice and use the command `nano gpu_permission_fix.sh` to create a new script.
+Choose a directory and use the command `nano gpu_permission_fix.sh` to create a new script.
 Inside it put the following lines :
 ```
 #!/bin/bash
 chown root:media_group /dev/dri/renderD128
 chmod 660 /dev/dri/renderD128
 ```
-Remember to substitute the numbers in `renderD128` with the one present on your system.
+Remember to substitute the numbers in `renderD128` with the ones present on your system.

 Now you need to create a systemd service to make the script start on startup.
 Let's use the command :
 ```